 Ever think about the impact that your work can have outside of academia?
 Would you like to explore how you can increase the impact you’re already making?
+IXA developed a learning path on getting involved in valorisation and creating impact.

-In 2024, IXA will start a new learning path on valorisation and creating impact with your research.
 The Learning Path Valorisation and Impact aims to inspire researchers and create awareness about the importance of valorisation and impact.
 We offer a learning traject in which researchers can acquire the skills and knowledge required to successfully valorise.

 About the Learning Path Valorisation and Impact